metaDAOproject/JTD-docs/docs/mechanics.md

 market are reverted.
 Else, the CEO is fired and all of the trades in the 'retain CEO' market are reverted.

-In essence, **the market decies which proposals pass or fail**.
+In essence, **the market decides which proposals pass or fail**.
 Markets have some nice properties, such as strongly incentivizing participants to research the decisions in question, giving more power over time to those who have a track record of being right, and being hard to manipulate.
 There is also a large body